b4cksp4c3/b4cksp4c3.github.io/htb/writeups/luke.md

 ```
 <br>

-Using *[This article](https://medium.com/dev-bits/a-guide-for-adding-jwt-token-based-authentication-to-your-single-page-nodejs-applications-c403f7cf04f4)*, and the credentials we found earlier I was able to get get an Auth token using curl
+Using *[This article](https://medium.com/dev-bits/a-guide-for-adding-jwt-token-based-authentication-to-your-single-page-nodejs-applications-c403f7cf04f4)*, and the credentials we found earlier I was able to get an Auth token using curl

 ```
 curl -X POST http://10.10.10.137:3000/login -H 'Content-Type: application/json' -d '{"username":"admin","password":"Zk6heYCyv6ZE9Xcg"}'